 All You Need to Know About Residency Permits in Uruguay

-My name is Yulia, and I’ve been helping clients move and legalize in Uruguay for several years.
+My name is Julia, and l've been helping clients move and legalize in Uruguay for several years.
 Below is my concise but complete breakdown of all available options.
-If you’ve just started your journey, save this — it will be helpful.
+If you've just started your journey, save this it will be helpful.

 Entering the Country